TransparentHealth/uhi/README.md

 Feedback
 --------

-This is a draft and should be considered like a whiteboard.
+This is a DRAFT.
 Comments, ideas, and criticism are welcome.
-Please add Github issues.
+Please contribute via Github issues or a pull request.